 In ArcMap, you specify properties for each map layer, such as its map symbols and labeling rules, by right-clicking the layer in the table of contents and clicking Properties or by double-clicking on the layer name.

-The table of contents lists all the layers on the map and shows what the features in each layer represent.
+The Table of Contents window lists all the layers on the map and shows what the features in each layer represent.
 The check box next to each layer indicates whether its display is currently turned on or off.
-The order of layers within the table of contents specifies their drawing order in the data frame.
+The order of layers within the Table of Contents window specifies their drawing order in the data frame.

 The map's table of contents helps you manage the display order of map layers and symbol assignment, as well as to set the display and other properties of each map layer.

 A typical map might have an image or a terrain base (such as shaded relief or elevation contours) near the bottom.
-Next comes basemap polygon features, followed by line and point features near the top, and then annotation and other reference information.
+Above that layer are a basemap; polygon, line, and point features; and annotation and other reference information.

 A page layout is the arrangement of map elements and their overall design on a printed page or a digital map display.
 It is one of the primary display views that you work with in ArcMap—primarily to create maps for printing or for export and sharing using PDF.